opentripplanner/OpenTripPlanner/docs/Product-Overview.md

 mode, time, transfers, and other preferences while delivering balanced results
 - One OTP backend can power both a website and app for use by riders, along with a separate frontend with a different configuration for use by a customer service team
-- Active development by dozens of agencies means new features every year ['(see the OTP common roadmap here)'] (https://github.com/orgs/opentripplanner/projects/3)
+- Active development by dozens of agencies means new features every year [(see the OTP common roadmap here)](https://github.com/orgs/opentripplanner/projects/3)

 ### Regions, countries, and private entities